neilenns/ambientweather2mqtt/DEVELOPMENT.md

 5. Edit `hassio_aw2m\CHANGELOG.md` to have the changes
 6. Push the `hassio_aw2m` changes to main

-## How to force Home Assistant to check for udpated version
+## How to force Home Assistant to check for updated version

 1. Go to `Settings` > `Add-ons` > `Add-on Store`
 2. Select `...` in the top right